Workers' compensation claims

 Submitting your claim through our online form is the most efficient way to provide us with your information.

 You can also submit a claim by completing the paper worker’s compensation claim form.
-If you are finding it difficult to make a claim with us, contact Comcare on 1300 366 979 and we can assist you to submit your claim.
+If you are finding it difficult to make a claim with us, contact us on 1300 366 979 so we can help you.

 Submit an online claim form